richardimaoka/alpakka-blog-post/README.md

   .addContactPoint("127.0.0.1").withPort(9042)
   .build().connect();

-// ActorSystem and Materializer are necessary as the underlying infrastructure to run Akka Stream final ActorSystem system = ActorSystem.create();
+// ActorSystem and Materializer are necessary as the underlying infrastructure to run Akka Streams final ActorSystem system = ActorSystem.create();
 final Materializer materializer = ActorMaterializer.create(system);
 ```

 If you are not familiar with `ActorSystem` and `Materializer`, you can assume that
-they are like the underlying infrastructure to run Akka Stream.
+they are like the underlying infrastructure to run Akka Streams.
 Typically there is only one instance of `ActorSystem` and only one instance of `Materializer` in your application, more precisely,
 in your (OS) process.

 In a production environment, you should already have a data set in Cassandra, but in this example,
-we prepare a data set by ourselves before running Akka Stream with `CassandraSource`.
+we prepare a data set by ourselves before running Akka Streams with `CassandraSource`.
 So let's create a keyspace and a table in Cassandra as follows:

 ```